 Click on Incoming Authentication and enter the Consumer Key; this is shown in the JIRA integration set up instructions in Hubstaff on step 7.
 Then, type Hubstaff for the Consumer Name.
 Next, copy the long certificate from the JIRA integration setup on step 9 and paste that into the Public Key text box.
 Once you’ve gone through all these steps, scroll down towards the very end and click the Save button.

 Back to the JIRA integration setup in Hubstaff.
 Name the integration whatever you like and paste your JIRA instance URL.
-Then click the Create integration button.
+Then click the Next button.

-You will be taken to where you can authorize the intergration:
+You will be taken to where you can authorize the integration: